What is the Willoughby City Strategy?

-All feedback is currently being reviewed prior to the issue of an Independent Submissions Report expected to be released in June.
+All feedback has now been reviewed and an Independent Submissions Report was released in June:

-After the publication of the independent Submissions Report, Council intends to finalise the Chatswood CBD Planning Strategy.
-Also planned is the issue of draft strategies on Housing, Local Centres and Industrial Lands for further community and stakeholder comment later this year.
+Council is now finalising the Chatswood CBD Planning Strategy, and is continuing to work on draft strategies for Housing, Local Centres and Industrial Lands for further community and stakeholder comment in due course.